flux-framework/flux-core/doc/man1/flux-cron.rst

 Stopped entries are kept in the flux cron until deleted with *flux cron delete*.
-Active cron entries may also be deleted, with currently executing tasks optionally killed if the *--kill* option is provided.
+Active cron entries may also be deleted, with currently executing tasks optionally killed if the :option:`--kill` option is provided.

 TASK EXECUTION